Category Archives: Art

 Superman’s costume, like Clark’s, is his affect.

-Like many people my age, I find that the current movie versions of Superman miss the points that I most liked in the comics and movies of the 60s and 70s.
-The thing that most impressed me about Superman was the disguise, or the lack of one: it was mostly his affect.
-Though Clark Kent wore glasses and a conservative suit, this only accentuated his main disguise, that he kept his head down.
-This shlumpy affect was the main reason, as best I could tell was what kept people from realizing he was super strong and from a different planet.
+I find that the current movie versions of Superman miss the points, and humor that I most liked in the comics and movies of the 60s and 70s.
+The thing that most impressed me about Superman, back then, was the disguise, or the lack of one: the key was his affect, looking down or up.
+Though Clark Kent wore glasses and a conservative suit, the key part of this as a disguise was that he kept his head down.
+His shlumpy affect was what kept people from realizing this fellow was super strong and from a different planet.
 Superman, by contrast, wore a fancy outfit of bright, primary colors and stood with his chin bizarrely up.
+The cape was there as a distraction.
 Superman was careful to keep his hands on his hips or outstretched in front when he flew.
-Standing and dressed this way, they didn’t recognize him as Clark Kent, and they instantly liked him; everyone except for Luthor, it seemed.
-It’s a fantasy: being able to blend in when you want, and being able to stand out for the good when you want.
-As best I could tell, this was the main (Jewish) fantasy of the series: to think that you’d be liked if you stood erect and affected confidence, and that you could pass un-noticed if you wore a suit and slumped over.
-The current movies get rid of all of this affect and all this fantasy.
-He no longer flies with his hands out, and Clark is no longer a schlump.
+Standing and dressed this way, distracted folks from recognizing him as Clark Kent, and they instantly liked him too; everyone except for Luthor, it seemed.
+It’s an immigrant fantasy: being able to blend in when you want, and being able to stand out for the good when you want.
+As best I could tell, this was the main (Jewish) fantasy of the series and of the time: to think that you’d be liked if you stood erect and affected confidence, and that you could pass un-noticed if you wore a suit and slumped over.
+The current movies get rid of all of this affect and all this fantasy, the desire to blend it as Clark, and stand out as superman.
+Superman no longer flies with his hands out, and Clark is no longer a schlump.
 You have to wonder why no one suspects that Clark Kent is Superman.
 And I have to wonder what people find attractive about the movies.
 Where’s the fantasy?

 This didn't happen in the comics of my day except as teasers.